See Credit Details Below

 Although social media and content-sharing apps are neutral and can and are used for very positive and socially-beneficial initiatives, such as community-building, these tools have in many ways magnified the complexity of the issues teens and young adults face, as well as the potential for unintended consequences.

 Through this program, you will learn how to become involved in or set up a “cyber-dignity” program to help to guide young people to exercise their rights and understand their obligations at the intersection of online behavior an intimacy.

 The specific goals of this program are to train attorneys on 1) empowering teens and young adults to know and exercise their rights in relation to online misconduct and related criminal conduct, 2) content directed at deterring unlawful online and related misconduct that far too often results in tragic outcomes, and 3) how best to engage teen and young adult bystanders to help their peers to navigate the pitfalls of technology misuse and to report misconduct.

-The Cyber Dignity Program will cover issues ranging from cyberbullying, sexual consent, human trafficking, online hate crimes and the increasing practice of teen sexting, in which people share sexual images of themselves that can then be easily disseminated to unintended recipients, and the potential legal consequences for those involved.
-You will learn the Cyber Dignity Program curriculum, as well as how to replicate an effective version of the Cyber Dignity Program to launch at any high school or college in California.
-The curriculum focuses on combatting a victim-blaming culture that can be worryingly prevalent in schools by providing an in-depth overview of the legal framework and concepts that empower victims of online crimes and related misconduct.
+This program will cover issues ranging from cyberbullying, sexual consent, human trafficking, online hate crimes and the increasing practice of teen sexting, in which people share sexual images of themselves that can then be easily disseminated to unintended recipients, and the potential legal consequences for those involved.
+You will learn about model “cyber dignity” curricula, as well as the nuts and bolts of how to build or expand a cyber dignity program at any high school or college.